kube-zen/zen-watcher/docs/DYNAMIC_WEBHOOKS_WATCHER_INTEGRATION.md

 ---

-**This document captures the integration contract from zen-watcher's perspective. zen-hook implementation will need to align with these contracts.**
+**This document captures the integration contract from zen-watcher's perspective.
+Webhook gateway implementations (including zen-hook in the kube-zen ecosystem) must align with these contracts.**